Square-root sum problem

-The problem was posed in 1981, and likely earlier.

 Run-time complexity

 SRS can be solved in polynomial time in the Real RAM model.
 However, its run-time complexity in the Turing machine model is open, as of 1997.
 The main difficulty is that, in order to solve the problem, the square-roots should be computed to a high accuracy, which may require a large number of bits.
 The problem is mentioned in the Open Problems Garden.

 Blomer presents a polynomial-time Monte Carlo algorithm for deciding whether a sum of square roots equals zero.
 The algorithm applies more generally, to any sum of radicals.

 Allender, Burgisser, Pedersen and Miltersen prove that SRS lies in the counting hierarchy (which is contained in PSPACE).
 Specifically, they show that SRS lies in PPPPP^{PP}, in the fourth level of the counting hierarchy.

 A version of the problem in which the square roots are given in unary has much lower complexity, in P/poly.
 This means that it can be solved by circuits of polynomial size, although it might not be easy to find these circuits.